 For me, nothing has threatened my life, my very existence, like cancer has.
 Yet, through it, I have been reminded of how important it is to know God, to have a relationship with him.
 His help has been critical to my being able to walk through the dark valley of cancer with hope.
 I have often said, “I can’t imagine going through cancer without God.”

 I have heard similar sentiments from other survivors who know God, and I want to make sure others know about this secret to facing cancer: God is the bedrock of hope.

 You don’t have to “fight” cancer in your own strength—you can face it in the power he provides.

 I have experienced what the apostle Paul also said, “I can do all things through him who strengthens me.”1 Yes, the journey still takes courage and grit.
 But you don’t need to face it merely with your own mettle.

-You can face it with a hope that can never be snuffed out.
+You can face it with a hope and strength that can never be snuffed out.
 As Psalm 71:14 says, “As for me, I will always have hope.”
 Let me explain more about what I mean, and how specifically God helps those who know Him.

 The following is a list of benefits I have experienced from knowing God.
 Many of these aspects have been true ever since I began my relationship with him years ago.
 But through facing cancer, I have appreciated these truths about God at a much deeper level.